dymmond/esmerald/docs/databases/mongoz/example.md

 # Example

-Since [Edgy](https://edgy.tarsild.io) if from the same author of Esmerald, it gives some extra motivation for its use and therefore an example in how to use the [JWTAuthMiddleware](./middleware.md), even if in a very simplistic way, within your Esmerald application.
+Since [Mongoz](https://mongoz.tarsild.io) if from the same author of Esmerald, it gives some extra motivation for its use and therefore an example in how to use the [JWTAuthMiddleware](./middleware.md), even if in a very simplistic way, within your Esmerald application.

 Let us build a simple integration and application where we will be creating:

-- [Create user model](#create-user-model) by using the provided default from Esmerald.
+- [Create user document](#create-user-document) by using the provided default from Esmerald.
 - [Create user API](#create-user-api) to create a user in the system.
 - [Login API](#login-api) to authenticate the user.
 - [Home API](#home-api) to authenticate the user and return the logged-in user email.
 - [Assemble the apis](#assemble-the-apis) where we wrap the application.

-We will be using SQLite for this example but feel free to integrate with your database.
+We will be using a local MongoDB database for this example but feel free to integrate with your database.

+!!!
+Tip
+    For local development you can always use docker as it provides a clean way of using MongoDB without going throught the hassle of installing everything locally.

 We will also be assuming the following:

-- Models are inside an `accounts/models.py`
+- Documents are inside an `accounts/documents.py`
 - Views/APIs are inside an `accounts/views.py`
 - The main application is inside an `app.py`
 - The [jwt_config](../../configurations/jwt.md#jwtconfig-and-application-settings)